 The residence hall is closed during official college closing dates.
-These dates are available on the college calendar posted on the website.
-Students must vacate their rooms during these times unless authorized to re- main by the Residence Hall Associates.
+These dates are available on the college calendar which can be found in the College Catalog or on the website.
+Students must vacate their rooms during these times unless authorized to remain by the Residence Hall Associates.